openaps/docs/docs/Using-openaps-Tools/using.md

 [Bitbucket](https://bitbucket.org/) offers a similar service but permits users to create free private repositories.
 Go ahead and sign up and then create a repository.
 You can call it whatever you like, but makes sure that on the "Create a new repository" setup page you leave the "This is a private repository" box checked.
 Once created, you will be directed to a "Repository setup" page.
 Under the "Command line" section, click on the "I have an existing project" option and follow the instructions.

 Once you have completed this step, all of the files in your `<my_openaps>` directory will be saved in your online Bitbucket repository.
 Whenever you would like to update your backup, simply go into your `<my_openaps>` directory and `$ git push`.
 This process can be automated, but we'll save that for another day.

-- Consider telling them how to `history` somewhere (or whatever you're supposed to type at the beginning of your session to save the whole history so if you run into snafus, you can spit back a copy of what you've done for trouble shooting help) (I believe the command is `script`, but I'm not certain)